 - Rule out other injuries

-Treatment should be immediate, as long as the person is stable and there are no neck fractures or life-threatening injuries.
+Treatment should be done as soon as possible if the person is stable and does not have a neck fracture.

 - Uneven face